ian038/ian038/README.md

-<h1 align="center">Hi 👋, I'm Ian</h1>
+<h1 align="center">Hi 👋, I'm Ian.</h1>
-<h3 align="center">A creator, engineer and builder</h3>
+<h3 align="center">Technology agnostic engineer unlocking the power of his mind 🧠💭.
+I believe we can do anything we set our mind on 🚀.</h3>

-- 🔭 Fullstack engineer with Strike Acceptance
+- 🔭 Currently a fullstack engineer with Strike Acceptance

 - 🌱 Always playing, always learning, always growing.
 Different tools, different domains, different languages.

-- ⚡ In my free time, I practice striking martial arts such as Muay Thai/Boxing 🥊 as well moving my body and moving weights with Gymnastics and Weightlifting.
+- ⚡ In my free time, I practice striking martial arts such as Muay Thai/Boxing 🥊 as well as moving my body and moving weights with Gymnastics and Weightlifting.

 - 📫 Reach me @ **ianphua3@gmail.com**